blitzwolfz/MemeRoyale/README.md

 Hi!
-If you are reading this, then you found my a discord bot that I am working on.
+If you are reading this, then you found my a discord bot that I work on.
 It's called MemeRoyale.
+This bot is used to run a meme tournament on a server called MemeRoyale.
+You can join [here.](https://discord.gg/GK3R5Vt3tz")

 # Table of Contents